boltzmann-brain/hugo-homepage/content/papers.md

 ## AI Ethics / Philosophy of Machine Learning

 [Position: Stop treating "AGI" as the north-star goal of AI research](https://arxiv.org/abs/2502.03689).
 Third author (contributed a large part of the writing and research.)
-Forthcoming at ICML 2025.
+ICML 2025.

 ["Is ETHICS about ethics?
 Evaluating the ETHICS benchmark"](https://evaleval.github.io/accepted_papers/EvalEval_24_Hancox-Li.pdf).
 Co-first author with Borhane Blili-Hamelin.
 Presented at the NeurIPS 2024 EvalEval workshop and forthcoming in a Springer special issue.